akohlmey/tclmpi/README.md

 Thanks to Arjen Markus and Chris MacDermaid  for encouragement and (lots of) constructive criticism, that has  helped enourmously  to develop the package  from a crazy idea to its current  level.
+Thanks to  Alex Baker for motivating me to convert to using CMake as build system which makes building TclMPI natively on Windows much easier.

-A special thanks also goes to Karolina Sarnowska-Upton and  Andrew Grimshaw that allowed me to use TclMPI as an example in their MPI portability study, which helped to find quite a few bugs and  resolve several portability issues before the code was hitting the real world.
+A special thanks also
+goes to Karolina Sarnowska-Upton and  Andrew Grimshaw that allowed me to use TclMPI as an example in their MPI portability study, which helped to find quite a few bugs and  resolve several portability issues before the code was hitting the real world.